sweeneyrobb/sweeneyrobb.github.io/_posts/2016-04-24-review-revel-systems-point-of-sale-pos.md

 ---
-title: Review: Revel Systems Point of Sales (POS)
+title: "Review: Revel Systems Point of Sales (POS)"
 layout: post
 description: I am always mentioning, to various colleagues and customers, the SharePoint Development blogs that I follow.
 This blog entry lists the blogs that I am following.
 categories: [blog]